Nsukka: History

+With the creation of Ebonyi State, there were boundary adjustments.
+Enugu Senatorial Zone was divided into two with Isiuzo being carved out of Nsukka to complement the newly created Enugu East Senatorial Zone.
+Then Enugu West was created out of Enugu Senatorial Zone being made up of, Udi, Awgu, Aninri, Ezeagu and Oji River.
+The people of Nsukka Senatorial Zone were renamed Enugu North Senatorial Zone.
+However, with the boundary adjustment and the creation of Enugu North Senatorial Zone, the cultural zone has for decades being known as Nsukka Senatorial Zone.
+So, it's not easy to erase the Nsukka identity and replace it with "Enugu" as informed by the new creation.
+So, in the context of that cultural grouping, anyone from the Senatorial Zone can be understood as being from Nsukka.

-Nsukka is also a local government area and comprises several towns including Nsukka the host to the first indigenous university in Nigeria, the University of Nigeria, Nsukka (UNN).
+For emphasis sake, Nsukka apart from being a city is a local government area and comprises several cities including Nsukka the host to the first indigenous university in Nigeria, the University of Nigeria, Nsukka (UNN).

 Nsukka is an agricultural-trade centre for the yams, cassava (manioc), corn (maize), taro, pigeon peas, and palm oil and kernels produced by the local Igbo (Ibo) people.
 Weaving is a traditional local craft.
 Coal deposits have been discovered east of Nsukka around Obolo, a town on the main Onitsha-Makurdi road.

-People in Nsukka speak central Igbo and Nsukka dialect, a sub-dialect of larger Igbo language.
+People in Nsukka speak central Igbo and Nska dialect, a sub-dialect of larger Igbo language.

 The influence of Nsukka people was felt as far as Idah, the Achadu Oko Attah clan in Idah historically migrated from Nsukka.